-Supervisory board is an obligatory body of a Slovak joint stock company.
+Unlike in an LLC, the supervisory board is an obligatory body of a Slovak JSC.
 It must have at least three members and it supervises the activities of the board of directors and monitors the company's financial records.
-If a company has more than 50 employees (regular, not temporary personnel) two thirds of the members of the Supervisory Board are elected and removed by the General Meeting and one third by the company's employees.
+If the JSC has more than 50 employees (regular not temporary personnel) two thirds of the members of the Supervisory Board are elected and removed by the General Meeting and one third by the company's employees.

 As regards reporting requirements, the most common obligation is related to financial statements.
 The companies are obliged to deposit their financial statements in the central Register of Financial Statements in an electronic form.
 A company is obliged to deposit its financial statements by the deadline for submission of Corporate Income Tax Returns (31 March, or if the deadline is extended, not later than 30 June or 30 September).
-If the company fails to submit the financial statements in due
+If the company fails to submit the financial statements in due time (no later than 9 months from the preparation of the financial statements) and is in delay with fulfilment of this obligation by more than 6 months, the court will, upon lapse in vain of a remedy period granted by the court, decide to cancel the company even without a proposal.

-If a company meets the criteria for obligatory audit of its financial statements, the company is obliged to file its annual report and an auditor's report on verification of the financial statements (including the auditor's report on verification of compliance of the annual report with the financial statements) with the Register of Financial Statements, within one year following the end of the accounting period for which the financial statements were prepared, at the latest.
+If a company meets the criteria for obligatory audit of its financial statements, the company is obliged to file its annual report and an auditor's report on verification of the financial statements (including the auditor's report on verification of compliance of the annual report with the financial statements) with the Register of Financial Statements, within one year following the end of the accounting period for which the